 Ultimate guide to growing parsley in pots

 Parsley has gotten such a bad rap.
 Those little hard, shriveled leaves tossed on plates as garnish don’t even seem edible.
-But parsley can actually be pretty awesome, and it thrives in container gardens with other herbs cousins basil and thyme.
+But parsley can actually be pretty awesome, and it thrives in container gardens with its herb cousins like basil and thyme.
 If you want to learn how to grow parsley in a pot, read on … it’s easier than you might think!

 Like many herbs, parsley needs a sunny spot and consistent water.
 That’s about it.
 It doesn’t need a lot of room, which makes it perfect for container gardens.